bmehdi302/uPIMulatorFI/iram_FI/uPIMulator/python_cpp/uPIMulator_backend/FI/README.md

    - To replicate the results from this work, use the following configuration for the uPIMulator:
      - `num_dpus=1`
      - `num_tasklets=16`
-     - The following benchmarks and corresponding sizes should be used:
+     - The following benchmarks and corresponding sizes were used:

 | Benchmark           | data prep param|
 |---------------------|-----------|